For improved web security, you should not set up WordPress sites with the user name “admin”.

 phpMyAdmin databases

-Click on wp_users …
+Click on wp_users in the left-hand column …

 The username is located in the “user login” column.
-To edit the field simply double-click on this text you want to change …
+To edit the user name just double-click on the text you want to change …

-Type in the new username and click outside the edit box to update the field with a new user name …
+Type in the new username and click outside the edit box to update the field with a new username …

 Choose a new name to display publicly from the drop down menu …

-Note: You can also create a new Nickname in the Nickname field and it will then be available for selection in the Display name publicly as dropdown menu …
+Note: You can also create a new Nickname in the Nickname field and it will then be available for selection in the Display name publicly as drop-down menu …

 Click Update Profile to save your new settings …